Spirochetes

 • Venereal Disease Research Laboratory test is the most widely used serological test for diagnosis of syphilis

-• It is simple and more rapid test which gives more quantitative results
+• It is a simple and more rapid test that gives more quantitative results

-• It requires only small amount of serum and is sensitive
+• It requires only a small amount of serum and is sensitive

 VDRL test Procedure:

-• Uniform distribution of crystals in the drop indicates the serum is non reacting
+• The uniform distribution of crystals in the drop indicates the serum is non-reacting

-• Formation of clumps indicates it is reactive
+• The formation of clumps indicates it is reactive

-• By testing serial dilutions, the antibody titre can be determined
+• By testing serial dilutions, the antibody titer can be determined

 Question 2.
 Vincent’s angina